as6200/Bezier-Curve/README.md

-# Bezier-Curve
+# unRuffled
-A program to show bezier curves.
+A website to show bezier curves.